grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - 200
       - [10, 1000]
     * - threshold
-      - the **minimum** threshold (kcal/mol) for δG to the lowest conformer beyond which conformers will be removed from the ensemble.
+      - the **minimum** threshold (kcal/mol) for ΔG to the lowest conformer beyond which conformers will be removed from the ensemble.
       - 1.5
       - [0.5, 5.0]
     * - gradthr